- COVID-19 related concerns

 For this reason, we advise that employers review their protected disclosures/health and safety reporting policies to see that any potential barriers to reporting COVID-19 concerns are addressed.

 Policies should make it clear that protected disclosures highlighting serious risks of harm – including the transmission of COVID-19 - can continue to be made by phone or in person.
-There should be no requirement for workers to put their disclosures in writing.
+There should be no requirement for workers to put their disclosures in writing but workers should be allowed to do.

 The Government's Return to Work Safely Protocol in particular, provides clear guidance on the steps employers should take in receiving and acting on reports.
 Your policies should also make it clear to workers what will happen when someone makes a COVID-19 related disclosure.